jayoung/Rtest_and_Rnotes/Rscripts/multiple_sequence_alignments/divergence_metrics.md

     ## [3]    12 TRSQRGEL--PL                                      H2A.L_mouse
     ## [4]    12 SCSSRAELQFPM                                      H2A.L_pig

+## stringDist function

+`stringDist()` (was in Biostrings, moved to pwalign package)

-`stringDist()` counts number of changes between all pairs of sequences.
+It counts number of changes between all pairs of sequences, using various methods - “levenshtein”, “hamming”, “quality”, or “substitutionMatrix”.

 (I checked - hamming and levenshtein give the same result for this particular alignment.)

+Show Hamming distances for the tiny alignment:

 ``` r
 aa_aln_h2a_l_firstBit %>%